 Democratic Republic of Congo

 Central African Republic

 The European outliers correspond to Henrich’s conception of WEIRDness, ie, Western, Educated, Industrialized, Rich, and Democratic.
-They also form a group on the Inglehart-Welzel cultural map of the world (see below).
-These countries are typically the object of many studies in political science.
-One might argue that we should pay less attention to these successful European states because of their atypicality, though if we believe Inglehart and Welzel’s theory, countries are heading to this quadrant as they modernize.
+They also form perhaps the most isolated group on the Inglehart-Welzel cultural map of the world (see below).
+Not surprisingly these countries are among the most studied in political science.
+One might argue that this is distorting our view of politics, though if we believe Inglehart and Welzel’s theory, more and more countries are heading to this quadrant as they modernize.